Declaration of Principles on Human Rights

 As an international company with complex supply chains, we are aware that our activities are, at all times, associated with the potential risk of human rights and environmental standards being endangered or even violated within the supply chain.

 In a company of Storck’s size and scope, pursuing and achieving the above-mentioned goals can only be done collectively.
-The members of the Executive Board are therefore responsible for implementing in their respective business units the standards set out in our Management Manual.
-They delegate responsibilities to an appropriate extent to the respective managing directors/general managers as well as division heads and monitor the fulfillment of duties.
-In addition, a human rights officer has been appointed as a central and overarching authority, who monitors risk management throughout the company, ensures compliance with duties and objectives, and reports to the management at least annually and on an ad hoc basis.
+The members of the Executive Board are, therefore, responsible for implementing in their respective business units the standards set out in our Management Manual.
+They delegate responsibilities to an appropriate extent to the respective managing directors/general managers as well as division heads and monitor the fulfilment of duties.
+In addition, a human rights officer has been appointed as a central and overarching authority who monitors risk management throughout the company, ensures compliance with duties and objectives, and reports to the management at least annually and on an ad hoc basis.

-If violations occur despite our preventive measures, the responsible bodies can only take action, if they learn about them.
-We have set up a digital reporting system through which information on violations of human rights or environmental obligations can be communicated in an uncomplicated and risk-free manner.
+If violations occur despite our preventive measures, the responsible bodies can only take action if they learn about them.
+We have set up a digital reporting system through which information about violations of human rights or environmental obligations can be communicated in an uncomplicated and risk-free manner.
 The reporting system is open to our employees, suppliers and their employees, as well as to all third parties who become aware of such a violation in our own business or in our supply chain, or who have a reasonable suspicion of such a violation.
 Reports are treated confidentially and can also be made anonymously.
-The system can be accessed through the following website: storck.integrityline.com.
+The system can be accessed at the following internet address: storck.integrityline.com.

 Our own business division comprises all activities of August Storck KG as the parent company of the Storck Group as well as all subsidiaries and associated companies worldwide.